 Each year RSPB hosts their Big Garden Bird Watch to get a count of bird sightings in the public’s gardens around the UK.
 This vital information can give them great insight into how different bird species are fairing year on year.
-So we’ve come up with a list of 15 birds that you might be able to see in your garden this weekend.
-You can request an official Big Garden Bird Watch pack directly from RSPB to get involved officially.
-Over 500,000 submit their results annually, and all you need to do is spend some time watching your garden and counting the different species of birds that land there!
+So we’ve come up with a list of 15 birds that you might be able to see in your garden.
+Spending time watching your garden and counting the different species of birds that land there is a great way to spend an afternoon!
 If you’re looking to attract more birdlife into your garden, it’s worth considering the following:

 Birds to look out for in your garden:

 1. House Sparrow

 Perhaps unsurprisingly the most common bird spotted in UK gardens during the bird watch in 2017, the House Sparrow is a bird that we all recognise.
 Although a common spot, these birds have actually seen quite a severe decline in England.

 Find out more about the House Sparrow at RSPB’s website.

 When is a Blackbird not a Blackbird?
 When it’s female.
 Female Blackbirds’ despite their name are a brown colour.
 They’re usually very easy to spot and will often be caught foraging for worms, insects and berries.

 Find out more about the Blackbird on the RSPB website

 Male and Female Starlings are helpfully similar in looks, although they look black from a distance, they actually have a much glossier look on closer inspection.
 The second most common bird seen in last year’s bird watch with over 1.8 million breeding pairs in the UK.
 Usually found hunting out fruit and invertebrates.

 Find out more about the Starling on the RSPB website